merlynjocol/Tools_Writing_ResearchProposal/README.md

 - [Writefull for Overleaf](https://chrome.google.com/webstore/detail/writefull-for-overleaf/edhnemgfcihjcpfhkoiiejgedkbefnhg?hl=en)- Writefull is automated proofreading for academic writing.
 - [Draftback](https://chrome.google.com/webstore/detail/draftback/nnajoiemfpldioamchanognpjmocgkbg)-  allows you to playback the revision history of any Google Doc you can edit.

+## Proposal Managment
+- Trello - organize their ideas through the use of panels, cards, and lists.
+- Notion

+## Social Media for Academia Researchers
+ORCID
+Academia
+Figshare

 ## Other list